dimtzionas/InHandScanningICCV15_GroundTruthViewer/README.md

 Hand 2D Ground Truth viewer
 =================

-A tool to view the data set and the ground truth created for the project **"Capturing Hands in Action using Discriminative Salient Points and Physics Simulation"**.
-The datasets can be obtained freely in the project page http://files.is.tue.mpg.de/dtzionas/Hand-Object-Capture/
+A tool to view the data set and the ground truth created for the project **"3D Object Reconstruction from Hand-Object Interactions"**.
+The datasets can be obtained freely in the project page http://files.is.tue.mpg.de/dtzionas/In-Hand-Scanning/

 Dependencies